fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

   - Default: `720`
 - `secret`: string
   - Env: SERVER_SECRET
-  - A 32-byte base64 encoded string used to encrypt data in the database.
-  - Generate one with: `openssl rand -base64 32`
+  - A secret string used for encrypting sensitive data.
+Must be at least 8 characters long.
-  - Example: "N6KkZsm9WdK7ZXvVFEqyNgLw2iPeLX7hUpRy8WiWzVA="
+  - Example: "d28@a2b.2HFTe2bMtZHGneNYgQFKT2X4vm4HuXUXBcq6aVyNZjdGt6Dx-_A@9b3y"

 ### `domains`